 Public pathology providers receive a nominal \$1.60 in Bulk Billing Incentive compared to between \$2.00 and \$4.00 for private pathology providers.
+This fee is tied to the PEI.

 Current Status

 The pathology sector (as represented by Public Pathology Australia, the Royal College of Pathologists of Australasia (RCPA) and the private sector Australian Pathology group) reached agreement on the need for funding parity in the 2018 Pathology Agreement negotiations.
 Unfortunately, this Agreement was not finalised, and funding parity has still not materialised.